UtrechtUniversity/MATLAB-on-HPC/Part-1-Mac.md

 **Select toolboxes required for compilation and parallelization (Matlab compiler & Parallel computing toolbox), and any other toolboxes that are needed for your analyses and proceed.**

+When the installer has finished, you will be asked if you want to activate matlab now.
+Activate matlab.

-When the installer has finished you are ready to start MATLAB.
+When you have finished the activation procedure, you are ready to start MATLAB.

 If you want to proceed with using MATLAB: go to [part 2](./Part-2-running-matlab.md)